dserediuc/api-auto/README.md

 Visual Studio Code for IDE

 How to run the project:
-1)Clone the repository
+- Clone the repository
-2)Inside root directory type: npm install
+- Inside root directory type: npm install
-3)To run tests type: npm run API
+- To run tests type: npm run API